Skip to content

 How ETL handles DDL and evolving table schemas

 ETL supports schema changes, and this area is actively being improved.
 The current implementation is intentionally conservative: the source-side event trigger captures a rich PostgreSQL-shaped snapshot, while ETL currently models only simple, well-understood column changes: adds, drops, and renames.
-Built-in destination support varies: BigQuery applies these changes today, DuckLake is in progress, and Iceberg is deprecated for now.
+Built-in destination support varies: BigQuery, ClickHouse, and Snowflake apply these simple changes today; DuckLake does not apply automatic schema-change DDL yet; and Iceberg is deprecated for new deployments.

 For published permanent tables, ETL currently models these ALTER TABLE changes: